Manishearth/manishearth.github.io/source/drafts/fraud.md

 Somewhat recently I was setting up a financial transaction with a person I know.
 We had been talking about it over multiple platforms, but before the final step I ended up asking them to hop on a video call, explaining that I was being extra cautious in the age of LLMs.
 They replied, in effect, "heh, I wondered when I was going to start getting asked this".
 They opened the video call referencing a specific memorable moment in a call we had many years ago, and we ended up chatting for a while about various things including the subject of this blog post.

-It's generally good to understand where our systems do and don't protect us.
-One rough rule is you can't usually trust the authenticity of communication you receive, but you can *mostly* trust where you deliberately send something[^access].
+It helps to understand where our systems do and don't protect us.
+A rough rule: you can't usually trust the authenticity of communication you *receive*, but you can mostly trust where you deliberately *send* something[^access].
 An email composed to some address will likely[^smtp] reach that inbox, and a call you place to a number will likely[^ss7] reach that device.
 Email `from:` headers and caller ID, on the other hand, can be easily forged.

-All of these are imperfect heuristics, but they're better than what we're used to, and will make you more expensive and tricky to target.
+These heuristics are imperfect, but they're better than what we have now, and will make you more expensive and tricker to target.
 It's not practical to be 100% completely unscammable ([the optimal amount of fraud is nonzero][fraud]), but you can at least be more expensive.

 Beyond improving heuristics, following security best practices like using hardware 2FA[^fido] (rather than SMS or an authenticator app) can protect you against many tools in the scammer toolbox.